 Scout Rifles (w) are precision weapons, built around accuracy and mobility.

 SMGs are close range automatic weapons with great hip fire accuracy.

-“Stalkers who are patient will kill you when you least expect it, and can disappear without a trace.
-They are most dangerous in small fights where they can decloak and kill you with no witnesses.
-If you see a point being capped with no one there, pull out the flashlight and start looking.
+“A patient Stalker will kill you when you least expect it, and disappear without a trace.
+They are most dangerous in small fights where they can decloak and kill you without any witnesses.

-The purpose of a stalker is to deny enemy terminals and turrets, harass areas behind the fight such as sunderers, players repairing vehicles, other infiltrators and players who think they are safe to look at their map.” – Mustarde
+Stalker’s purpose is to deny enemy terminals and turrets, harass enemies behind the front lines, players repairing vehicles, other infiltrators and players who think they are safe to look at the map.”

 As the name suggests, makes use of the sniper rifle for long range kills.

 There are two kinds of sniper rifles: semi auto and bolt actions.
 Semi auto are meant for closer ranges, and require 2 headshots at all ranges to drop someone.
 Bolt action sniper rifles kill on one headshot, provided you’re within 200m for the weakest rifle, or 300m for the strongest one.

 There are two very easy ways of countering most of sniper activity – stay indoors / behind cover, or constantly move, so it’s harder to pin a headshot on you.
 If they miss or wound you, it’s a hint to run back to cover.